 Place notices at the entrance ways to inform the public.
 In this instance, you may need to run active shooter training scenarios over a few days to ensure all staff have a chance to practice.

-5. Ensure there is a list of scenarios prepared in advance starting with the most basic, and increasing in challenge.
+5. Ensure there is a list of scenarios prepared in advance starting with the most basic, and increasing in difficulty.

 The last thing you want to do is start the scenario off with scaring the life out of your employees.